QuentinRa/blog.quentinra.dev/info/sql/index.md

 <details class="details-e">
 <summary>OUTER JOIN (<code>Jointure externe</code>)</summary>

-Until now, the rows "(2, Henry, ...)" was never shown, because there was no "c_id=2" in purchases.
-You can make still show such records such OUTER JOIN.
+Until now, the row "(2, Henry, ...)" was never shown, because there was no "c_id=2" in purchases.
+You can show such records using OUTER JOIN.

 * **LEFT OUTER JOIN**